newincpp/G_Rand/README.md

 **what does still not work properly:**

     * MVP matrix has some bugs
-    * persistant instruction cannot be deleted at all
     * _a lot_ of features in the mesh are ignored
     * light are static to the shader for now (for test purpuse)